 New leases are reviewed and classified in accordance with IFRS 16 based on their length and value.
 Right of use assets are recognised within Property, Plant and Equipment.
-Current lease liabilities are recognised in trade and other payables and non-current lease liabilities are presented on a separate line on the balance sheet, as there are no other non-current trade and other payables.
+Current lease liabilities are recognised in trade and other payables and non-current lease liabilities are presented on a separate line on the statement of financial position as there are no other non-current trade and other payables.